cmharlow/HydraMigration2016Winter/Docs/Collections/Hunt.md

 - **dcterms:title** = FILEDESC/SOURCEDESC/BIBL/TITLE[@TYPE='main'] => title
 - **dcterms:type** = "Text" => item_type
 - **dcterms:relation** = OCR Text => ocr (wanted more granular term to capture this field - as we don't keep the OCR as a separate file - but just am not finding anything without domain/range restrictions).
+- **dcterms:isPartOf** = PCDM:Collection URI < dcterms:Collection => need to discuss further, as part of ease of Solr creation for collection label.
+How to handle dcmi:Collection variances from PCDM:Collection?

 PCDM + Other RDF Relationships on this class: